yuka2py/st2-WPStyle/README.md

 st2-WPStyle
 ===========

-This plugin works to modify code to the WordPress style.
+This plugin works to modify code to the WordPress style, also find the hooks of registering/calling in files.

 ## Directory